geo-martino/aiorequestful/docs/guides/timer.rst

 :py:class:`.GeometricCountTimer`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Increases time value by multiplying the current value by a given ``factor`` a distinct number of times.
+Increases timer value by multiplying the current value by a given ``factor`` a distinct number of times.

 .. literalinclude:: scripts/timer.py
    :language: Python